hashicorp/consul/plugin/debug/README.md

 ## Examples

-Disable the ability to recover from crashes:
+Disable the ability to recover from crashes and show debug logging:

 ~~~ corefile
 . {